14 Best Things to Do in Danbury (CT)

 For a sense of place, drop by this museum on Main Street, which preserves an ensemble of five historic buildings.

-Apart from Huntington Hall, which was built in 1963 and houses the offices, gift shop and library, the structures include the John Rider House (1785), John Dodd Hat Shop (1790), the Little Red Schoolhouse (late-18th century) and the Marian Anderson Studio.
+The modern building here is Huntington Hall, which was built in 1963 and houses the offices, gift shop and library.
+The historical structures include the John Rider House (1785), John Dodd Hat Shop (1790), the Little Red Schoolhouse (late-18th century) and the Marian Anderson Studio.

 The latter was used by the world-famous operatic contralto Marian Anderson (1897-1993), who lived in Danbury for more than a half a century.